Hemingway in Cuba

-I have brought couple of apples and juice cans with me that morning, since I didn’t know how that little trip out of Havana was going to turn out for me.
+I brought a couple of apples and juice cans with me that morning since I didn’t know how that little trip out of Havana was going to turn out for me.
 “Better to have something at hand, it’s too hot”, I thought.

-My snack also came handy.
+My snack also came in handy.
 I knew that Cubans were proud and didn’t want to offend my nice companion.
-Took out one apple, he said no, but I took out another one and said: “Please, one for you, one for me?”
+I took out one apple, and he said no, but I took out another one and said: “Please, one for you, one for me?”

-Everything in the villa is in the same meticulous order it was in when Hemingway lived here.
-There is his library with 8,000 books, various hunting trophies, personal possessions, pipes and typewriter, even a ceramic medal made by Pablo Picasso.
+Everything in the villa is in the same meticulous order as it was when Hemingway lived here.
+There is his library with 8,000 books, various hunting trophies, personal possessions, pipes and typewriter, and even a ceramic medal made by Pablo Picasso.

-Pilar in the garden
+A boat in the garden

-Nobel Prize dedicated to Cuba
+The Nobel Prize

 I was blown away by the place.
-It’s true what they say that it has that atmosphere of a lived-in house rather than a museum, since everything was left just as the great author has left it.
-I read somewhere that Hemingway was at Finca la Vigia in 1952 when he found out that he had received the Nobel Prize.
+It’s true what they say that it has that atmosphere of a lived-in house rather than a museum since everything was placed just as the great author has left it.
+I read somewhere that Hemingway in Cuba was at Finca la Vigia in 1952 when he found out about receiving the Nobel Prize.

-This statue of black Virgin, richly dressed and decorated, is located in the Basilica del Cobre near the town of Santiago de Cuba in the east.
-Since it is proclaimed as the patroness of the island in 1916, it became the object of pilgrimage for people from all over Cuba.
+This statue of the black Virgin, richly dressed and decorated, is located in the Basilica del Cobre near the town in the east.
+Since it is declared a patroness of the island in 1916, it became the object of pilgrimage for people from all over Cuba.
 There are thousands of objects left by pilgrims there.
-And one of them is – the Nobel Prize.

 I am still in awe!